Admissions Principles

 Character

 The practice of medicine requires the highest level of personal integrity.
-The committee seeks applicants whose characters are developing in a way conducive to the best practice of medicine which includes emotional maturity, personal depth, commitment to others' well-being, and ethical and moral integrity.
+The committee seeks applicants who demonstrate emotional maturity, personal depth, service to others, and ethical and moral integrity.

 Interviews